-Dirt work has officially begun at the site of the Eastern Oregon Trade and Event Center to construct a new rodeo arena.
-The arena, being built by Hendon Construction, is scheduled to host the 2017 Farm City Pro Rodeo during the same time as the Umatilla County Fair.
-A contract for purchase of barn buildings for the new fairgrounds to host the Umatilla County Fair is expected to be ready to award on October 21.
+Dirt work has officially begun at the site of the Eastern Oregon Trade and Event Center (external link) to construct a new rodeo arena.
+The arena (external link), being built by Hendon Construction, is scheduled to host the 2017 Farm City Pro Rodeo during the same time as the Umatilla County Fair.
+A contract for purchase of barn buildings (external link) for the new fairgrounds to host the Umatilla County Fair is expected to be ready to award on October 21.

 “This is a very exciting time for the EOTEC Board, and for Umatilla County as a whole,” said Byron Smith, EOTEC Board Chairman.
 “Thanks to the community’s patience and generosity, the region will soon have a new facility to meet the community’s needs well in to the future without incurring crippling debt for future property tax payers to shoulder.”